piyushsh/pcf-study-notes/files/09-Blue-Green-Deployments.md

 - How does route mapping enable a blue-green deployment?

-> by routing the existing domain to the Green
+> by routing the existing live domain/route to the Green

 - What other steps are involved in a blue-green deployment?

+> You push you updated App i.e. `Green` with temp route
+> Now, you map live route to `Green` App.
+> Unmap, live route from your `Blue` app.
+> And finally, remove temp route from your `Green` app.

 ### pluralsight recap